aljawaid/AddressBook/README.md

   - Number (Decimal 4) - _for numbers containing 4 decimals_
   - Telephone - _for telephone, fax and mobile numbers_
   - URL - _for website, ftp, git, addresses_
+- Add notes against each input field for users

 **Property Sets**
 - Add groups of properties to quickly build a contact profile ready for your contacts and projects